ZPdesu/ZPdesu.github.io/README.md

 ## Features

-The blog is based on mmistakes' contribution for [Minimal Mistakes Jekyll Theme](https://github.com/mmistakes/minimal-mistakes).
+The blog is based on mmistakes' contribution for [Minimal Mistakes Jekyll Theme](https://github.com/mmistakes/minimal-mistakes) and influenced by PQ and Joe.

 **Usage**: a extra `iframe` is used to define the url of your HTML Presentation, the format of `keynote` layout shows below: